Tradition meets New Knowledge

+Welcome to the University of Arizona (UA) Native American Student Affairs (NASA)!
+Please take some time to get to know about the efforts at the UA for our American Indian and Alaska Native students.
 Whether you're a current student or would like to become a proud Wildcat, the UA NASA office is here to serve you and help you meet your academic goals.
 Beyond this, we'll ensure that your UA campus is a safe place for you to explore different facets of being a student and an American Indian leader.

 As you visit campus, be sure to speak a word of thanks to the Tohono O'Odham and Pascua Yaqui peoples upon whose land we are guests here in Tucson.
 As guests and scholars we will build this community and continue the development of leaders for 'Indian Country'.

 Native American Student Affairs at the University of Arizona provides culturally sensitive academic counseling and support services to American Indian/Alaskan Native students enabling them to achieve academic excellence.
 We nurture student success by encouraging all students to proactively explore and shape our diverse campus community.

 - Create a safe environment and build community among enrolled students

 - Provide UA students with personal and leadership development opportunities

 - Advance the on-going development of a culturally competent campus community with an emphasis on social justice education

 - Support UA diversity initiatives